 *The heirs of decedents who died in 2010 will have the choice to use the $5,000,000 estate exemption/35% estate tax rate or $0 estate tax exemption/0% estate tax rate coupled with use of the modified carryover basis rules.

 **TRUIRJCA provided that the estate tax exemption, lifetime gift tax exemption, and generation-skipping transfer tax exemption would be indexed for inflation in 2012, hence the $120,000 increase in the 2012 estate tax exemption.
-ATRA picks up where TRUIRJCA left off, hence the additional $130,000 increase in the 2013 estate tax exemption.
+ATRA picks up where TRUIRJCA left off, hence the additional $130,000 increase in the 2013 estate tax exemption and the $90,000 increase in the 2014 estate tax exemption.

 Historical and Future Federal Estate Tax Exemptions and Rates